EPO designated or elected

 The request for examination must be filed (the later of the two time limits):

-- within the time limit of 6 months from the international publication of the ISR (A153(6) EPC together with R70(1) EPC, applicable only if the ISR is published 25 months after the priority date).
+• within the time limit of 6 months from the international publication of the ISR (A153(6) EPC together with R70(1) EPC, only applicable if the ISR is published 25 months after the priority).

 Sanction